-- 1 In the viewfinder, touch the image preview in the bottom right corner of the screen.
+- 1 In the viewfinder, touch the image preview in the bottom of the screen.

 - 2 Your Gallery will appear on the screen.

-- 3 Tap a video to play it automatically.
+- 3 Tap to play the video automatically.

 Adjusting the volume when viewing a video

 To adjust the volume of a video while it is playing, use the Volume Keys on the left side of the phone.